wpdas/chain-db/readme.md

 The `unit` property present in each user's account can be anything the project wants, it can be a type of currency, item, resource.

 We are just at the beginning of the implementation of this database.
-Let me know if you want to contribute to this project, reach me out here or trhought my email: wendersonpdas@gmail.com.
+Let me know if you want to contribute to this project, contact me here or via my email: wendersonpdas@gmail.com.

 ## Download